Crispy pata is a Filipino dish made by cooking pork leg until tender, then deep-frying it until the skin is golden and crisp.

 Instructions

-- Tenderize the meat: In a pressure cooker, combine salt, peppercorns, garlic, bay leaves, star anise, vinegar, fish sauce, and 2 cups of water.
-Stir to mix.
-Add the pork hock, making sure it’s not pressed against the sides of the pot to help keep the skin intact.
-Cook for 1½ to 2 hours, depending on the size and how tender you want it.For stovetop cooking, make sure the pork is fully submerged in water.
-Bring to a boil over high heat, then lower to a gentle simmer.
-Cook for 3 to 4 hours, or until tender.
+- Cook until tender: Pressure cooker: Combine the salt, peppercorns, garlic, bay leaves, star anise, vinegar, fish sauce, and 2 cups water.
+Add the pork hock and cook for 1½ to 2 hours, depending on the size.Stovetop: Use the same ingredients, but add enough water to fully cover the pork hock.
+Bring to a boil, then lower the heat and simmer for 3 to 4 hours, or until tender.

 Notes